souenzzo/graal/docs/reference-manual/native-image/README.md

 There are also Maven and Gradle plugins for Native Image to automate building, testing and configuring native executables.
 Learn more [here](https://graalvm.github.io/native-build-tools/latest/index.html).

 Lastly, not all applications may be compatible with Native Image.
-For more details, see [Native Image Compatibility and Optimization Guide](Compatibility.md).
+For more details, see [Native Image Compatibility Guide](Compatibility.md).

 Native Image can also interop with native languages through a custom API.
-Using this API, you can specify custom native entry points into your Java application and build it into a shared library.
+Using this API, you can specify custom native entry points into your Java application and build it into a nativw shared library.
-To learn more, see [Building a Shared Library](InteropWithNativeCode.md).
+To learn more, see [Interoperability with Native Code](InteropWithNativeCode).

-To find asnwers to most frequently asked questions, go [here](FAQ.md).

 ## License

 The Native Image technology is distributed as a separate installable to GraalVM.